fedbiomed/fedbiomed/docs/user-guide/advanced-optimization.md

 ```
 ## 3. `declearn` optimizer on Researcher side (`FedOpt`)

 `Fed-BioMed` provides a way to use  **Adaptive Federated Optimization**, introduced as [`FedOpt` in this paper](https://arxiv.org/pdf/2003.00295.pdf).
-In the paper, authors considered the difference of the global model weights between 2 successive `Rounds` as a *pseudo gradient*, paving the way to the possbility to have `Optimizers` on `Researcher` side, optimizing the updtaes of the global model.
+In the paper, authors considered the difference of the global model weights between 2 successive `Rounds` as a *pseudo gradient*, paving the way to the possbility to have `Optimizers` on `Researcher` side, optimizing the updates of the global model.
 To do so, `fedbiomed.researcher.experiment.Experiment` has a method to set the `Researcher Optimizer`: [`Experiment.set_agg_optimizer`](../../developer/api/researcher/experiment/#fedbiomed.researcher.experiment.Experiment.set_agg_optimizer)

 Below an example using the `set_agg_optimizer` with `FedYogi`: